 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
 The Government of Ghana requires proof of Yellow Fever vaccination at port of entry.

 Further health information:

 Road Conditions and Safety: Main roads in major cities are generally paved and well maintained.
-Other roads within major cities and many roads outside of major cities are in poor condition.
+Secondary roads and many roads outside of major cities are mostly in poor condition.
 Many accidents occur on the highway from Accra to Cape Coast.
 Travel in darkness, particularly outside the major cities, is extremely hazardous due to poor street lighting and the unpredictable behavior of pedestrians, bicyclists, and animals.
 Aggressive drivers, poorly maintained vehicles, and overloaded vehicles pose serious threats to road safety.

 Scammers may intentionally bump into vehicles and pretend to be hit.
 They then attempt to extort money from the vehicle’s occupants.
 Scams of this nature most commonly occur in congested urban areas.

-There has also been an increase in highway robberies on the road from Kintampo to Tamale in the Brong Ahafo and Northern regions.
+There has been an increase in robberies on the highways from Bole-to-Wa and Kintampo-to-Tamale, as well as on other minor roads within parts of the Upper West, Upper East, Northern, Eastern, Bono, Bono East, and Ahafo Regions.
 Embassy personnel are not permitted to travel at night outside of major cities and are encouraged to avoid the areas listed in our Travel Advisory.